-- · A Bachelor's degree from ETH Zurich with a minimum grade of 4.5. - · The majority of the CP earned abroad must be recognized for the studies at ETH Zurich. - · A maximum of 20 CP from another university will be credited towards electives. - · It is not possible to have CP recognized in the major. - Students must obtain approval in advance from the departmental exchange coordinator (cf. section 11). - The organization of a semester abroad requires some commitment and must be started a year in advance.
+- · a Bachelor's degree from ETH Zurich with a minimum grade of 4.5. - $\cdot\,$ the majority of the credits earned abroad must be recognized for the studies at ETH Zurich. - $\cdot\,$ a maximum of 20 CP from another university will be credited towards electives - $\cdot\,$ it is not possible to have CP recognized in the major - Students also must obtain approval in advance from the departmental exchange coordinator (cf. section 11) - The organization of a semester abroad requires some commitment and must be started a year in advance.